 Beth Kuklinski, Director and Instructor

 Beth holds a Bachelor of Science degree in Education from North Carolina State University.
 She has advanced graduate coursework on Specialized Education.
-Beth is completing a Master of Arts in English with a focus on Multi Cultural and Transnational Literature from Eastern Carolina University.
+Beth has completing a Master of Arts in English with a focus on Multi Cultural and Transnational Literature from Eastern Carolina University, with two courses remaining.
 She specializes in working with divergent thinkers, gifted children and children on the Autism Spectrum.
-Her ability to increase learning for out of the box thinkers, exceptional children, and her innovative ideas about experiential learning inspired her to become the founder of a school especially for them.
+Her ability to increase learning for out of the box thinkers, exceptional children, and her experience as a parent of unique kids, inspired her to become the founder of a school especially for them.
 Beth’s compilation of research, consultations with specialists in educational and therapeutic fields, life experience and vision is the foundation of this original program.
 Beth was the host of Breathing Underwater: Stories of Autism a radio show airing on WCOM and nationally syndicated on AutismRadio.
 She is a certified Fast Forward reading program provider.
 She provides consultation to other agencies and schools and the JLSA program and philosophy inspire many schools who attempt to incorporate these original concepts.
 She currently completing her first book about autism and education.

 Sheena Rapley, Primary Instructor